Jon Ortner

 Jon Ortner (born Jonathan Ortner; 1951 in Great Neck, Long Island, New York) is an American photographer known for his work in the Himalaya Mountains of Nepal, Bhutan, and Ladakh.
 He has photographed and written extensively about southeast Asia, including Cambodia, Myanmar, Thailand, Laos, Bali, Java, and India.
 He has most recently photographed in the deserts and canyons of the American West.
 These photos have been collected in Canyon Wilderness of the Southwest.
+His extensive photography of the American wilderness has been published in Visions of Paradise, American Wilderness.
+His black and white images of top dancers, athletes and gymnasts was published in the award winning book Peak of Perfection.

-Ortner attended University of Kansas, in Lawrence, Kansas, where he studied Photography, Eastern Philosophy, and Systematics and Ecology.
+Ortner attended the University of Kansas, in Lawrence, Kansas, where he studied Photography, Systematics and Ecology, and Eastern Philosophy with the Sanskrit scholar Alphonse Verdue.
 At the age of 20 he made his first journey to India and Nepal where experiences in the Himalaya focused the direction of his photography.
 In 1978, Ortner moved to Manhattan with his wife Martha McGuire where they opened a commercial studio.
 His assignment photography has been used in advertising and promotion for corporations and real estate developers.